zhullyb/monyhar/monyhar/android_webview/docs/aosp-system-integration.md

 Android apps with the WebView implementation.

-2. TrichromeChrome contains browser-specific code and data, and provides the user with a Chromium-based web browser.
+2. TrichromeChrome contains browser-specific code and data, and provides the user with a Monyhar-based web browser.

 3. TrichromeLibrary contains the shared code and data, and is only used as an internal implementation detail of TrichromeWebView and TrichromeChrome.